solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 2. Check the [Helm changes]({{% versioned_link_path fromRoot="/operations/upgrading/faq/#helm" %}}) to see whether there are new, deprecated, or removed Helm settings you might address before you upgrade to {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}}, such as the following.

-   * Now, `discovery.enabled` defaults to `false`.
+   * Now, `discovery.enabled` (or `gloo.discovery.enabled` in Gloo Gateway Enterprise) defaults to `false`.
 To keep using discovery to create Upstreams from your Kubernetes services, set to `true`.

    1. Get the Helm values file for your current installation.
       {{< tabs >}}